 After University I backpacked Europe with two of my best friends, which was my first big trip overseas.
 Two months, 19 cities and 15 countries later I was in love with the lifestyle and travel.
 The smells, the tastes, the sight of something new and different every single day with the unknown always peering over us.
 The people we met, local and fellow travelers just like us.
 It was exhilarating.
 I also happen to be a history buff so Europe to me was a gold mine.
 Once being back in Canada, trying to ‘fit in’ with the societal stigmas of getting a good job, buying a house, getting married and having 2.2 children just wasn’t working.
 I was constantly restless and began getting panic attacks at the thought of not being able to move to Australia, which had always been my dream.

-Two years later, an opening arose where I was coming to the end of a job contract, no apartment lease, and enough money to get me started…so I bought a one way ticket to Sydney, Australia.
+Two years later, an opening arose where I was coming to the end of a job contract, no apartment lease, and enough money to get me started…so I bought a one-way ticket to Sydney, Australia.
 I had no idea what would happen or where I’d end up, perhaps back in Canada a month later broke but I needed to give it a shot.
-I have just recently ended my second year working holiday visa in Australia, which I will be forever grateful for and has changed my life for the better in every way possible.
-In between my first and second year visa I traveled to parts of Southeast Asia where I was able to volunteer in an orphanage in Phnom Penh, Cambodia.
+I ended up spending two full years in Australia, which I will forever be grateful for as it has changed my life and mentality dramatically for the better.
+Since leaving Australia I have spent roughly 8 months in South-East Asia and 2 months in South America.

-I have now traveled parts of Canada, United States, Cuba, Jamaica, Europe, Australia, New Zealand, Thailand, Cambodia, Myanmar, Indonesia, currently residing in Canada.
+I have now traveled parts of Canada, United States, Cuba, Jamaica, Europe, Australia, New Zealand, Thailand, Cambodia, Myanmar, Indonesia, Peru, Ecuador, Colombia.
+I am currently residing home in Canada.
 Stay tuned for my next adventures to share with you!